 Democracy is a strong feature in our school.
 Pupils have the opportunity to have their voices heard through our Pupil Parliament as well as other pupils leadership roles.
 Children participate regularly in PSHE & SMSC sessions where they can openly discuss issues that they are concerned about.
 Each academic year, our pupils elect who they would like to be the representatives for their class across all pupil leadership roles, including Pupil Parliament, Eco Warriors, Worship Acolytes and House Captains.

 Children are taught the value of laws and rules and that consequences occur when they are broken.
 The school operates a behaviour system that promotes, recognises and rewards positive behaviour.
 This is fully embedded across the school.

-Each class devises their own class ‘Rights & Responsibilities’ and agree to follow them.
+At the beginning of an academic year, each class devises their own class ‘Rights & Responsibilities’ and together, agree to follow them.
 Children will leave our school with a strong sense of right and wrong and understand the need for rules and laws in everyday life.

-Pupils are given the freedom to make choices whether it be in Child Initiated Learning in Reception, extra-curricular clubs or which menu choice they would like each day.
+Throughout the school, pupils are given the freedom to make choices whether it be in Grow Time (Child Initiated Learning) in Reception, extra-curricular clubs or the menu choice that they would like each day.